Developing Infrastructure to Charge Plug-In Electric Vehicles

 Charging equipment for plug-in hybrid electric vehicles (PHEVs) and all-electric vehicles (EVs) is classified by the rate at which the batteries are charged.
 Charging times vary based on how depleted the battery is, how much energy it holds, the type of battery, and the type of EVSE.
 The charging time can range from 15 minutes to 20 hours or more, depending on these factors.

-Level 1 EVSE provides charging through a 120 volt (V) AC plug and requires electrical installation per the National Electrical Code.
-Most, if not all, PEVs will come with a Level 1 EVSE cordset so that no additional charging equipment is required.
+AC Level 1 EVSE (often referred to simply as Level 1) provides charging through a 120 volt (V) AC plug and requires electrical installation per the National Electrical Code.
+Most, if not all, PEVs will come with an AC Level 1 EVSE cordset so that no additional charging equipment is required.
 On one end of the cord is a standard, three-prong household plug (NEMA 5-15 connector).
 On the other end is a J1772 standard connector (see the Connectors and Plugs section below), which plugs into the vehicle.

-Level 2 equipment offers charging through 240 V (typical in residential applications) or 208 V (typical in commercial applications) electrical service.
-Level 2 EVSE requires installation of home charging or public charging equipment and a dedicated circuit of 20 to 80 amps, depending on the EVSE requirements.
+AC Level 2 equipment (often referred to simply as Level 2) offers charging through 240 V (typical in residential applications) or 208 V (typical in commercial applications) electrical service.
+AC Level 2 EVSE requires installation of home charging or public charging equipment and a dedicated circuit of 20 to 100 amps, depending on the EVSE requirements.
 This charging option can operate at up to 80 amperes and 19.2 kW.
-However, most residential Level 2 EVSE will operate at lower power.
+However, most residential AC Level 2 EVSE will operate at lower power.
 Many such units operate at up to 30 amperes, delivering 7.2 kW of power.
 These units require a dedicated 40 amp circuit.

-Most homes have 240 V service available, and because Level 2 EVSE can easily charge a typical EV battery overnight, this will be a common installation for homes.
-Level 2 equipment also uses the same connector on the vehicle as Level 1 equipment.
-Based on the battery type and circuit capacity, Level 2 adds about 10 to 20 miles of range per hour of charging time, depending on the vehicle.
+Most homes have 240 V service available, and because AC Level 2 EVSE can charge a typical EV battery overnight, this will be a common installation for homes.
+AC Level 2 equipment uses the same connector on the vehicle that Level 1 equipment uses.
+Based on the vehicle and circuit capacity, AC Level 2 adds about 10 to 20 miles of range per hour of charging time.

 DC Fast Charging

-Direct-current (DC) fast charging equipment (480 V AC input) enables rapid charging along heavy traffic corridors and at public stations.
+Direct-current (DC) fast charging equipment, sometimes called DC Level 2 (typically 480 V AC input), enables rapid charging along heavy traffic corridors and at public stations.
 A DC fast charge can add 60 to 80 miles of range to a light-duty PHEV or EV in 20 minutes.

 Connectors and Plugs

 Most modern charging equipment and vehicles have a standard connector and receptacle based on the SAE J1772 standard developed by SAE International.
-Any vehicle with this plug receptacle should be able to use any J1772-compliant Level 1 or Level 2 EVSE.
+Any vehicle with this plug receptacle should be able to use any J1772-compliant AC Level 1 or AC Level 2 EVSE.
 All major vehicle and charging system manufacturers support this standard in the U.S., which should eliminate drivers' concerns about whether their vehicle is compatible with the infrastructure.
-Some currently available plug-in vehicles that are equipped to accept DC fast charging (like the Nissan Leaf and Mitsubishi i) are using the CHAdeMO connector, developed in coordination with Tokyo Electric Power Company.
-SAE International is also working on a "hybrid connector" standard for fast charging that adds high-voltage DC power contact pins to the J1772 connector, enabling use of the same receptacle for all levels of charging.
-The new standard is expected to be available on vehicles in 2013.
+Some currently available plug-in vehicles that are equipped to accept DC fast charging (like the Nissan Leaf and Mitsubishi i) are using the CHAdeMO connector.
+SAE International recently finalized a "combo connector" standard for fast charging that adds high-voltage DC power contact pins to the J1772 connector, enabling use of the same receptacle for all levels of charging.
+The new standard is now available on a limited number of vehicles.